abhijna/abhijna.github.io/aboutme.md

 ---

-I started out as a bench biologist, hands deep in experiments.
-Somewhere along the way I found my way into writing.
-Now I write about code, science, and the tools that make both work.

-I realized that good communication isn't just helpful -- it is essential.
-Without clear, accessible content, even the best scientific tools and innovations can remain underused or misunderstood.
+I started out as a bench biologist —- now I write documentation for complex pipelines and technologies.
+Along the way, I realized that communication is infrastructure.
+Without clear, accessible content, even the best tools risk becoming barriers to discovery.

 I have a PhD in Integrative Biology and a background in bioinformatics, molecular genetics, and neuroscience.
 What I love most is translating complex ideas into clear, practical documentation that makes science more accessible and people’s work a little easier.